ggprod/aws-sysops-labs-day1/lab2-ec2/README.md

 1. Select the appropriate region you've been assigned to, then in the **Services** menu (in the **Compute** section) click the **EC2**

 2. Click **Launch Instance** Select the first AMI image at the top and leave other configuration as-is.
 In the **5.
-Add Tags** section give the instance a tag with key=Name and value set with your firstname-lastname and any suffix.
+Add Tags** section give the instance a tag with key=Name and value set with your firstname-lastname-host (replace firstname-lastname with your first name and last name).

 3. In the **6.
 Configure Security Groups** section.
 Set the radio button to **Create a new security group**.
 Give it a name that is firstname-lastname-sg.
 Add a Rule for HTTP.
 Leave the other configuration as is which allows access from any IP address over port 80.